AndyMt/KSA_KittenScale/README.md

 - Animations
 - Meshes

+The KittenScale.ZIP file contains a mod with the 75% models.
+Consult the readme inside the zip file for installation.

-The release ZIP file contains directories for 50, 60, 70, 80 and 90%.
+The KittenVariants.ZIP file contains directories for 50, 60, 70, 80 and 90%.
 Copy the content of that directory to the Content\Core\Characters folder and overwrite the existing assets.